microsoft/FluidFramework/BREAKING.md

 The `wait()` methods on `ISharedMap` and `IDirectory` were deprecated in 0.55 and have now been removed.
 See the [deprecation notice](#wait-methods-deprecated-on-map-and-directory) for migration advice if you currently use these APIs.

+### Driver error constructors' signatures have changed
+All error classes defined in @fluidframework/driver-utils now require the `props` parameter in their constructors, and `props` must include a string property `driverVersion` (via type `DriverErrorTelemetryProps`).
+Same for helper functions that return new error objects.

+Additionally, `createGenericNetworkError`'s signature was refactored to combine `canRetry` and `retryAfterMs` into a single required parameter `retryInfo`.

 ## 0.55 Breaking changes
 - [`SharedObject` summary and GC API changes](#SharedObject-summary-and-GC-API-changes)